nekomaki/anki-no-scheduler/README.md

 The long-term knowledge is estimated using discounted retrievability.
 This produces a score between 0 and 1 that reflects how well a card is expected to be remembered over time.

+The future estimator uses a few steps of FSRS simulation to predict the knowledge gain from future reviews.

 ## Features

 - Reorders **learning** and **review** cards within the daily queue.